 6. Prevent and Control Pests

-If your plants are attacked by pests, use appropriate pesticides to kill the harmful organisms.
-You can also control the spread of pests by eradicating the highly affected plants.
+If your plants are accidentally attacked by pests, you need to use appropriate pesticides to kill the harmful organisms.
+You can also eradicate the highly affected plants to control the spread of pests.

 7. Prevent and Control Diseases

 Like pests, diseases are quite harmful to flowers.
 Most plant diseases are caused by fungi, bacteria, and viruses.
 Some diseases that you be aware of include anthracnose, bacterial leaf spot, ovulinia petal blight, and white rust.

 You can prevent fungal diseases by avoiding excessive use of water in your garden.
 On the other hand, you can prevent bacterial and viral diseases by using clean weeding and pruning tools.